TheCrowned/Useful-Linux-Commands/README.md

    rsync --recursive -azPv --delete source/* /path/to/target

-   where a is for archive and z to compress
+   where a is for archive, z to compress, P for progress and v for verbose.
+Include --dry-run for dry run; --ignore-existing to only copy new files (on remote shares permissions may be different and all already present files may be copied over every time because seen as different).

 * To mount an SSH resource as local drive: